Cryptanalyzing a class of image encryption schemes based on Chinese Remainder Theorem

-Obviously, CECRT encrypts any plain-text of fixed value as cipher-text of a constant.
-Especially CECRT fail to encrypt fixed plain-text of zero.
-Beside these, CECRT have the following defects. \begin{itemize} \item \textit{Invalid compression of CECRT}

-From Property~3 of CRT, one can see that the function defined by CRT is bijective.
-Actually, any lossless compression algorithm is also a bijective function between being encoded data and encoded results.
-But, the size of the domain of the being coded data is reduced much utilizing redundancy exiting in the original data before or during compression process.
+Obviously, CECRT encrypts any plaintext of fixed value as ciphertext having a constant value.
+In particular, this encryption scheme fails to encrypt the fixed plaintext having only zero value.
+Besides these, CECRT suffers from the following defects. \begin{itemize} \item \textit{Invalid compression of CECRT} By Property~3 of CRT, one can find that the function defined by CRT is bijective.
+In fact, every lossless compression algorithm is a bijective function between the message being encoded and the codeword.
+The size of the message domain is substantially reduced by extracting the redundancy exist in the original message.
 However, there is no such operation in CECRT.
-Refer to Eq.~(\ref{equiv:encrypt}), one can calculate the ratio between the binary size of the $j$-th cipher-element and that of the corresponding plain-element blocks is
+Refer to Eq.~(\ref{equiv:encrypt}), one can calculate the ratio between the bit length of the $j$-th cipher-element and that of the corresponding plain-element: